ZahidGalea/cdc-with-debezium-in-minikube/README.md

-# Change Data Capture Demo
+# CDC with debezium to a PostgreSQL Database

 ## What is my plan?

 1) Generate a DB with a Logistic Model and an API to generate Test traffic into. :heavy_check_mark:
 2) Crete a replication of PostgresSQL Database to Kafka in near real-time using Debezium. :heavy_check_mark:
-3) Subscribe to the kafka topics a series of applications like:
-    * Realtime Dashboards
-    * Apache Beam processing for real time analytics
-    * ML Model implementation

 ---